 With potatoes, you want to be able to plant them low then add dirt as the plant grows.
 Then when it’s time to harvest, it’s easiest to get access directly to the dirt from the side rather than digging your way down.
 So I can remove the front pieces, put down a tarp to collect the dirt, and harvest the potatoes.

 We keep a metal bin outside the greenhouse for “spare” dirt which is just for adding and taking away from the potato bin.

 We also grow sweet potatoes which are planted the opposite of russet potatoes.
 You want a bin already full of dirt and the sweet potato will grow down.
 So when we harvest the russets, we can also harvest the sweet in the neighboring bin.

-We had some leftover pavers (because we bought them in flats) so we added a front patio area to the front of the greenhouse.
+We had some leftover pavers (because we bought them in flats) so we added a front patio area to the greenhouse.
 Once all of the pavers were in place we added sand to all that were left exposed inside the greenhouse and on the patio.

-Hubby built a simple door to match the rest of the greenhouse and it stays closed with a simple latch hook.
+Hubby built a simple door to match the rest of the DIY enclosed garden greenhouse and it stays closed with a simple latch hook.

 Have you ever seen a bee take a nap?
 Now you have.
 I caught this guy sleeping on the job one evening.
 Poor thing must have been exhausted!

 That mushroom compost is great stuff!
 It was almost too good, but I think I will save that information for another post.